-Cooperators in management activities The Division of Forestry is recommended as a cooperator to assist with forest management.
+Cooperators in management activities The Florida Forest Service/FFS (aka Division of Forestry/DOF) is recommended as a cooperator to assist with forest management.

 Management costs and sources of revenue Budget needs for interim management are estimated below.
 The CARL trust fund is the expected source of revenue.